Remote Access to Your Application

 In addition to remote shell, it is also possible to run a command remotely in an

-already running container using the oc exec
+already running container using the oc exec command.
+This does not require

 that a shell is installed, but only that the desired command is present and in